IMSY-DKFZ/xilens/README.md

-# susicam
+# xilens
-The susicam application allows you to connect to all XIMEA cameras and record images to highly optimized n-dimensional arrays that can be post-processed at high speed.
+The `XiLens` application allows you to connect to all `XIMEA` cameras and record images to highly optimized n-dimensional arrays that can be post-processed at high speed.

 ## Application features